Perotin1/CleaningAssignment/Codebook.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

+The README describes the method for choosing the variables from the feature vectors and summarizing them to arrive at the measurement choice and average values given in UCI_HAR_summary.txt.

 Full Information on the Source Dataset as a whole can be found using the README included with it, when sourced from the link above.

 ### This codebook will discuss the aspects of the Source Data that relate to the summarizing script and the tidy summary data.

 ## UCI_HAR_summary.txt:
 The Dataset has 4 columns: activity; subject_number; measurement; average_value.
-It is sorted by activity and then by subject_number.
+It is sorted by activity and then by ascending subject_number.

 ##### activity:

 The activity subject was observed performing during averaged observations.
-Takes 6 unique values: laying; sitting; standing; walking; walking_downstairs; walking_upstairs
+Takes 6 unique values, and the dataset is sorted in the order given here: laying; sitting; standing; walking; walking_downstairs; walking_upstairs

 ##### subject_number: